Elephant Garlic (2 Heads) Organic

-Often called Elephant Garlic, this allium is actually not a garlic at all, but actually a leek!
-Whatever you call it, its enormous 4-5cm cloves are so mild they can be sliced straight into salads and stir fries.
-Worth growing for the mauve balls of flower alone, this species was popular in rural gardens for it's beauty and flavour.
+Elephant Garlic, also known as Russian garlic, is actually not a garlic at all, but actually a leek!
+But with it's great flavour, large cloves and spectacular flowers, it has endeared itself in Australian gardens for generations.
+Its enormous 4-5cm cloves are so mild they can be sliced straight into salads and stir fries.
+Worth growing for the mauve balls of flower alone, this species was popular in rural gardens in Australia for it's resilience, beauty and flavour.

 How to grow garlic: 1 Improve soil prior to planting by incorporating well-rotted compost, manure and organic fertilisers such as rock dust and blood and bone prior to planting.
 Garlic is a bulb, so good drainage is essential.
 If your soil becomes damp or waterlogged throughout winter.
 Mound soil up to improve drainage.
 2 Split garlic bulbs into their individual cloves.
 To ensure the best result, select the plumpest cloves for planting out, leaving smaller cloves for the kitchen.
 3 Plant individual cloves, pointy end upward, in holes 5cm deep and 10-12 cm apart.
 Space rows 15-20cm apart.
 Gently backfill and water to settle soil in around each clove.
 4 Mulch with sugarcane or straw to a depth of 7-10cm.
 Shoots will push through the mulch so cover the entire area to prevent weed growth during winter.
 5 Water as required once shoots are around 10cm tall.
 Garlic prefers a moist, not wet soil.
 Apply a liquid fertiliser of seaweed (Granular Seaweed Solution) or fish emulsion (Ocean Brew) fortnightly during the growing season to keep garlic healthy and productive.
 How to harvest garlic: Garlic is ready to harvest when the leaves begin to dry and there are only 4-5 green leaves remaining.
 These remaining leaves become the protective skins as cloves dry and harden.
 Dig up garlic using a fork or trowel to minimise damage to the bulb.
 Shake to remove loose soil and hang in clumps in a dry, airy place away from direct sunlight for 1-2 months to allow the bulbs to harden.